How to plan an effective request for proposal (RFP)

 Here’s how to get started planning your RFP to purchase a modern AMS in three simple steps:

-1. Identify why you need new tech.
 Before you begin your RFP, you’ll need to consider why your association needs to purchase a new AMS.
 Are you experiencing increased friction in staff processes or are you looking to elevate the member experience?
 Both younger members and staff will appreciate advanced AMS solutions.

-“No question with the younger generation, if you don’t have good tech, they’ll leave.
-Technology investment is a requirement now,” says Wes Trochlil, President of Effective Database Management.
+Go to your board with a realistic technology budget in mind and explain why it’s necessary.
+Understand there is no “one budget fits all associations” rule to live by.
 Best practice calls to identify your digital needs and allow that to drive the budget, rather than an arbitrary benchmark number.
-If your board struggles with the budget you’ve selected, help them to gain perspective on the importance of choosing the right AMS by connecting it to ROI.
-Explain you’ll lose members and staff if you make the wrong technological choices.
+If your board struggles with the budget you’ve selected, help them gain perspective on the importance of choosing the right AMS by connecting it to ROIExplain you’ll lose members and staff if you make the wrong technological choices.

-3. Determine staff skills and resources for the RFP.
-Ask yourself if realistically drafting the RFP can be an internal project or if you should hire outside help.
-Understand that the process of researching AMS technology is daunting and that your staff might not have the bandwidth to dedicate to the operation.
-Though it’s a large task, try to identify how your organization should be working to meet the needs of today’s members, rather than continuing outdated technological processes.
+Create a software evaluation team to guide you throughout your software selection process.
+Build your team by involving key stakeholders and identifying staff leaders to represent your organization’s technological needs.
+You’ll also want to ask yourself if realistically drafting the RFP can be an internal project or if you should hire outside help, understanding that the process of researching AMS technology is daunting and that your staff might not have the bandwidth to dedicate to the operation.

 While hiring a consultant is an extra step, they will offer invaluable expertise on associations and the current digital landscape.
 A consultant is prepared to help navigate your association through the process of determining what you need in an AMS.
 Take time to consider what’s best for your association’s RFP process—assembling an internal team or hiring a consultant—then get to work.